sourcebot-dev/sourcebot/README.md

 ## Telemetry

 By default, Sourcebot collects anonymized usage data through [PostHog](https://posthog.com/) to help us improve the performance and reliability of our tool.
-We do not collect or transmit [any information related to your codebase](https://github.com/search?q=repo:TaqlaAI/sourcebot++captureEvent&type=code).
-In addition, all events are [sanitized](https://github.com/TaqlaAI/sourcebot/blob/main/src/app/posthogProvider.tsx) to ensure that no sensitive or identifying details leave your machine.
+We do not collect or transmit [any information related to your codebase](https://github.com/search?q=repo:sourcebot-dev/sourcebot++captureEvent&type=code).
+In addition, all events are [sanitized](https://github.com/sourcebot-dev/sourcebot/blob/main/src/app/posthogProvider.tsx) to ensure that no sensitive or identifying details leave your machine.
 The data we collect includes general usage statistics and metadata such as query performance (e.g., search duration, error rates) to monitor the application's health and functionality.
 This information helps us better understand how Sourcebot is used and where improvements can be made :)

 If you'd like to disable all telemetry, you can do so by setting the environment variable `SOURCEBOT_TELEMETRY_DISABLED` to `1` in the docker run command:

 <pre>
-docker run -e <b>SOURCEBOT_TELEMETRY_DISABLED=1</b> /* additional args */ ghcr.io/taqlaai/sourcebot:main
+docker run -e <b>SOURCEBOT_TELEMETRY_DISABLED=1</b> /* additional args */ ghcr.io/sourcebot-dev/sourcebot:main
 </pre>

-Or if you are [building locally](#building-sourcebot), add the following to your [.env](./.env) file:
+Or if you are [building locally](#build-from-source), add the following to your [.env](./.env) file:
 ```sh
 SOURCEBOT_TELEMETRY_DISABLED=1
 NEXT_PUBLIC_SOURCEBOT_TELEMETRY_DISABLED=1